 History of the Pomeranians

-Believe it or not, but the Pomeranians’ popularity grows during the 16th century when these are the most popular choice among the royal families.
+Believe it or not, the Pomeranians’ popularity grows during the 16th century when they became a popular choice among the royal families.
 But actually, Queen Victoria was responsible for their popularity when she owns a litter of Pomeranians that was much smaller than the average Pomeranian.
 During her region, the average weight of a Pomeranian was 30 pounds.

 Origin of the Teacup Pomeranian

 Many people believe that Teacup Pomeranian is a breed of northern Poland and Germany.
 But their region is actually the Arctic, where they bred as sled dogs of the region.
 Their name “Pomeranian” is come from the area “Pomerania” where they were first raised as pet dogs.
 This special breed was made famous by the royal families after its discovery in the 18th century.
 Even many famous royal members, including the queen “Victoria,” own this dog.
 Other royal family members who owned this breed include Queen Charlotte, Josephine Beauharnais, and Maria Antoinette.

 This breed is famous for many names, including the Pocket Pomeranian, Miniature Pomeranian, Teddy Bear Pomeranian, Mini Pomeranian, and Toy Pomeranian.
 But regardless of all these names, the “Teacup Pomeranian” is the most commonly used name of this small breed.